Lionel de Rothschild

 Baron Lionel Nathan de Rothschild (22 November 1808 – 3 June 1879) was a British Jewish banker, politician and philanthropist who was a member of the prominent Rothschild banking family of England.
-He became the first practicing Jew to sit as a Member of Parliament in the House of Commons of the United Kingdom.
+He became the first practising Jew to sit as a Member of Parliament in the House of Commons of the United Kingdom.

+He co-founded the British Relief Association, the largest private provider of relief during the Great Irish and Highland Potato famines raising over £500,000.

 Life and career

 The eldest son of Nathan Mayer Rothschild and his wife, Hannah Barent-Cohen, he was a member of the wealthy Rothschild family.
 Both of his parents were Jewish.
 He was born in London, where his father had founded the English branch of the Europe-wide family.

 In his earlier years, he studied at the University of Göttingen before embarking on an apprenticeship in the family business at London, Paris and Frankfurt.
 He was admitted to the family partnership in 1836 at a family gathering in Frankfurt.

 Like his father, he was a Freiherr (baron) of the Austrian Empire, but unlike his father, he used the title in British society.
 By royal licence of Queen Victoria on 16 June 1838, he was allowed (along with other male-line descendants of his late father) to use the Austrian title of baron in the United Kingdom.

 Prime Minister Gladstone proposed to Queen Victoria that Lionel be made a British peer.
 She demurred, saying that titling a Jew would raise antagonism and furthermore it would be unseemly to reward a man whose vast wealth was based on what she called "a species of gambling" rather than legitimate trade.
 However, the Queen did raise Lionel's son Nathan to the peerage in 1885, and he became the first Jewish member of the House of Lords.